 If treated early, actinic keratosis can be cleared up or removed.
-If left untreated, some of these spots might progress to squamous cell carcinoma — a type of cancer that usually isn't life-threatening if detected and treated early.
+If left untreated, some of these spots might progress to squamous cell carcinoma.
+This is a type of cancer that usually isn't life-threatening if detected and treated early.

 Sun safety helps prevent actinic keratoses.
 Take these steps to protect your skin from the sun:

 - Limit your time in the sun.
 Especially avoid time in the sun between 10 a.m. and 2 p.m.
 And avoid staying in the sun so long that you get a sunburn or a suntan.

 Use sunscreen.
 Before spending time outdoors, apply a broad-spectrum water-resistant sunscreen with a sun protection factor (SPF) of at least 30, as the American Academy of Dermatology recommends.
 Do this even on cloudy days.

-Use sunscreen on all exposed skin, and use lip balm with sunscreen on your lips.
-Apply sunscreen at least 15 minutes before going outside and reapply it every two hours — or more often if you're swimming or perspiring.
+Use sunscreen on all exposed skin.
+And use lip balm with sunscreen on your lips.
+Apply sunscreen at least 15 minutes before going outside and reapply it every two hours — or more often if you're swimming or sweating.

 - Cover up.
 For extra protection from the sun, wear tightly woven clothing that covers your arms and legs.
-Also wear a broad-brimmed hat, which provides more protection than does a baseball cap or golf visor.
+Also wear a broad-brimmed hat.
+This provides more protection than does a baseball cap or golf visor.

 Your health care provider will likely be able to determine whether you have an actinic keratosis simply by looking at your skin.
-If there's any doubt, your doctor may do other tests, such as a skin biopsy.
-During a skin biopsy, your doctor takes a small sample of your skin for analysis in a lab.
+If there's any doubt, your health care provider may do other tests, such as a skin biopsy.
+During a skin biopsy, a small sample of skin is taken for analysis in a lab.
 A biopsy can usually be done in a clinic after a numbing injection.

-Even after treatment for actinic keratosis, your doctor might suggest that you have your skin checked at least once a year for signs of skin cancer.
+Even after treatment for actinic keratosis, your health care provider might suggest that you have your skin checked at least once a year for signs of skin cancer.

 An actinic keratosis sometimes disappears on its own but might return after more sun exposure.
 It's hard to tell which actinic keratoses will develop into skin cancer, so they're usually removed as a precaution.